alloba/book-of-hours-notes/workstations/Rowenarium.md

 ## Description
 Rowenarium

-Rowena the Ligeian, protectress of the House, holds the Mare's Key of worm-stone, which opens the door to Nowhere.
+[[Rowena Hengerst|Rowena]] the Ligeian, protectress of the House, holds the Mare's Key of worm-stone, which opens the door to [[Nowhere]].
 Now and then, she has lent it unwisely.
-But only once has she lent it to Ys.
+But only once has she lent it to [[Ys]].
 ## Locations
 - [[places/Rowenarium|Rowenarium]]